guillaumedsde/Harpocrates/docs/DocumentApi.md

 - **Accept**: application/json

-## getPredictedClassificationExplanation
+## getPredictedClassificationWithExplanation

-> PredictedClassificationWithExplanation getPredictedClassificationExplanation(setId, docId)
+> PredictedClassificationWithExplanation getPredictedClassificationWithExplanation(setId, docId)

 Get the explanation for the predicted classification of a document